pnnl/ML4AlgComb/schubert_polynomial_structure/README.md

 equal number of zero and nonzero coefficients (but they are not balanced between quantities of non-zero coefficients).

-The basic statistics of the datasets are as follows
+The basic statistics of the datasets are as follows:

 ### Permutations of size $4$